MegavexNetwork/scoreboard-library/README.md

 # scoreboard-library

-Powerful Scoreboard library for Paper/Spigot servers using the [adventure](https://github.com/KyoriPowered/adventure) component library
+Powerful scoreboard library for Minecraft Paper/Spigot servers using the [adventure](https://github.com/KyoriPowered/adventure) component library

 Join the [Discord](https://discord.gg/v7nmTDTW8W) or create an issue for support

 ## Features

-- Sidebars
-- Teams
+- Sidebars.
+Up to 42 characters (depends on the formatting) for 1.12.2 and below, no limit for newer versions
+- Teams.
+Supports showing different properties (display name, prefix, entries etc.) of the same team to different players
+- Doesn't require extra dependencies (assuming you're targetting the latest version of Paper)
-- Packet-level, meaning it works with other scoreboard plugins
+- Packet-level, meaning it works with other scoreboard plugins (and is faster)
 - Fully async.
 All packet work is done asynchronously so you can (but don't have to) use the library from the main thread without sacrificing any performance
-- Works with `TranslatableComponent`s, meaning all components are automatically translated using `GlobalTranslator` for each players client locale (and automatically update whenever the player changes it)
+- Works with `TranslatableComponent`s, meaning all components are automatically translated using `GlobalTranslator` for each players client locale (and automatically update whenever the player changes it in their settings)

 ## Packet Adapters

-- **1.19.4.** [Spigot](https://www.spigotmc.org/) does work, but [Paper](https://papermc.io/) is recommended because
-  scoreboard-library can take advantage of the native [Adventure](https://github.com/KyoriPowered/adventure) feature to improve performance
+- **1.19.4.** Takes advantage of [Paper](https://papermc.io)s native adventure support to improve performance.
+  [Spigot](https://www.spigotmc.org/) is also supported, but will have worse performance
 - **1.8.8.** Note that you'll still need to use Java 17
 - **PacketEvents.** Requires [PacketEvents 2.0](https://github.com/retrooper/packetevents/tree/2.0) to be loaded in the classpath.
 Should work on all versions 1.8+